 At Lake Forest, even our incoming students, have the opportunity to choose their own room and roommates.
 The benefits are enormous — you select a roommate based on compatibility, and you choose a community that best suits your academic and social needs.

-Beginning in the fall 2014 semester, the College will have a residency requirement for most first, second, and third year students.
+The College has a residency requirement for most first, second, and third year students.
 This means that most first, second, and third year students are required to live in campus housing.
 As we strive to increase student success, build community, and educate students outside the classroom, we believe that it’s important to have as many students as possible participate in our residential program.

 There are some notable exceptions to the residency requirement.
 Students who meet any one of the following conditions may apply for an exemption from the three-year residency requirement: